kubecost/docs/ingress-examples.md

 Ingress Examples
 ================

-Enabling external access to the Kubecost product requires exposing access to port 9090 on the `kubecost-cost-analyzer` Pod.
+Enabling external access to the Kubecost product requires exposing access to port 9090 on the `kubecost-cost-analyzer` pod.
 Exposing this endpoint will handle routing to Grafana as well.
-This can be accomplished with a number of approaches, including Ingress or Service definitions.
+There are multiple ways to do this, including Ingress or Service definitions.

-> **Note:** You should be cautious about exposing endpoints and recommend consulting your organization's internal recommendations.
+> **Note:** You should be cautious about exposing endpoints.
+Consult your organization's internal recommendations.

 Common samples below and others can be found on our [GitHub repository](https://github.com/kubecost/poc-common-configurations/tree/main/ingress-examples).